FIGHT PLANNED PARENTHOOD

 You can help save a life today!

-Week in Review – March for Life and Abortion Attitudes
+Week in Review – Politics, Salaries, and Primary Care

-ALL in the News – We’re on the web, Twitter, Facebook, and Radio
+ALL in the News – Confronting the culture and Planned Parenthood CEO Report

 Jim Sedlak’s Pro-Life Activism from Creation to Deathis a weekly talk-radio program on the Radio Maria USA network.
 It can be heard live every Friday at noon (Eastern Time) and is repeated on Saturdays (10 PM) and Mondays (10 PM).

 Video of the Week – Planned Parenthood Hits Record Income

 The largest affiliate of the nation’s largest abortion provider has tipped the $100 million mark in income.
 And yet it claims to be a poor non-profit serving the disadvantaged.

 Action Item of the Week – 29th Annual National Night of Prayer for Life

 Uniting the Feast of the Immaculate Conception with the Feast of St. Juan Diego

 It was on the Feast of the Immaculate Conception in 1531 (then celebrated on December 9th), that Our Lady of Guadalupe, patroness of the Americas and the Unborn, first appeared to St. Juan Diego.
 The National Night of Prayer for Life bridges these feasts.
 Last year we celebrated the 100th anniversary of Our Lady of Fatima who appeared to the three children in 1917.
 The Fatima message continues to be most relevant today!
 All nations of the world are invited to participate as we ask Our Blessed Mother to protect Life and the Family, renew the Church, and establish Peace.